1C.3 – Employee Code of Conduct

 - Plaques or similar items recognizing individual services in a field of specialty or to a charitable cause.

-- Honoraria or expenses paid for papers, talks, demonstrations or appearances made by employees on their own time, for which they are not compensated by the state, and which are not impermissible conflicts of interest with Minnesota State Colleges and Universities.
+- Honoraria or expenses paid for papers, talks, demonstrations or appearances made by employees on their own time, for which they are not compensated by the state, and which are not impermissible conflicts of interest with MnSCU.

-Subpart C: Travel or meals from another source.
+Subpart E: Travel or Meals from Another Source.
 An employee may not accept travel or meals or reimbursement related to a work assignment from a source other than the state, unless it is:

-Subpart D: Prohibited compensation or reward.
-An employee may not accept compensation or other value related to the employee’s work responsibilities from a source other than the System.
+Subpart F: Prohibited Compensation or Reward.
+An employee may not accept compensation or other value related to the employee’s work responsibilities from a source other than the College.

-Subpart G: Use of state property.
+Subpart G: Use of State Property.
 All college property is also state property.
-With limited exceptions, state property is not to be used for personal or private use except as specifically authorized (such as limited personal use of computers-see System Procedure 5.22.1).
+With limited exceptions, state property is not to be used for personal or private use except as specifically authorized (such as limited personal use of computers see MnSCU Board Procedure 5.22.1).

 See these statutes at the links below: